Abbas536952/Projects/readme.md

-This is just a small presentation of my tasks as a beginner on Python and HTML/CSS
+This is just a small presentation of my tasks as a beginner on 1.Python

-BoomBoomCiao!
+2.HTML/CSS
+3.ASP .NET Core